IBM/ubiquity/README.md

 The Ubiquity project delivers access management service for persistent storage within the Kubernetes and Docker container frameworks.

-Ubiquity is a pluggable framework that supports different storage systems.
+Ubiquity is a pluggable framework available for different storage systems.
 The framework interfaces with the storage systems using their plugins.
 The [Available Storage Systems](supportedStorage.md) section describes the storage system  configuration and deployment options.